 Assigned reviewer – Dr. Michael Chan, Dr. Virginia Tudela, Bernard Neff, Christine Matson

 The College evaluates the LRC through surveys, focus groups, and other appropriate measures.
 The LRC regularly and consistently participates in the College‘s assessment process.
-The LRC conducts student and customer services surveys every semester on quality of assistance and instructional services, and sufficiency of learning resources and library technology.
+The LRC conducts student and customer service surveys every semester on quality of assistance and instructional services, and sufficiency of learning resources and library technology.

 The LRC has consistently been assessed as part of the College‘s two-year assessment cycle.
-Assessment has involved setting outcomes for the unit, aligning goals with the mission, vision, and other aspects of the College, providing different means of assessment, collecting data, and using the data to effect or advocate for change.
+Assessment has involved setting outcomes for the unit, aligning goals with the College’s mission and vision, providing different means of assessment, collection of data, and using the data to affect or advocate for change.
 The spring 2010 survey revealed 97 percent of patrons agreed or strongly agreed that LRC employees were respectful and helpful.
 In response to the needs of students and faculty members, new computers and faster network services have been implemented.
 The need for more enhanced technology however has been raised as an issue by student and faculty Library users.
+(Feedback/comments by Dr. Mike)

+In March 2014, 148 students participated in a written survey about tablets.
+They were asked, “Would you like to use a tablet in the GCC Library?”
+124 students answered yes, 10 students answered no, and 14 answered I don’t know.
+Therefore, the students indicated that they want access to tablets for use in the Library.
+(Comments/feedback by Christine Matson)

 In its new location, the LRC has expanded to provide customers with a comfortable room

 temperature setting and adequate study rooms and seating.
-The LRC also continues to maintain the high level of customer service by providing staff training in customer service, time management, and library technical skills to student users.
+The LRC faculty and staff strive to maintain a high level of customer satisfaction by providing staff training in customer service, time management, and library technical skills to student users.
 The completion of the new LRC building, which more than doubled the space of the former LRC, has enhanced the overall learning environment for GCC students outside of the classroom.
-In addition, LRC received funding for an e-book higher education database, the EBSCO Academic E-book Collection and the EBSCO periodical database.
+In addition, the LRC received funding for an e-book higher education database, the EBSCO Academic E-book Collection and the EBSCO periodical database.
 Employees and students can now set up a free account with EBSCO which allows them to download e-books.
+(Feedback/comments by Dr. Mike)

 The added resource of an e-book higher education database brought some positive responses from the LRC customers.
-On October 2013, LRC surveyed faculty and students as part of its regular assessment cycle.
+Students and employees have access to the e-book and e-periodical databases from anywhere in Guam.
+(Comments/feedback by Christine Matson) On October 2013, LRC surveyed faculty and students as part of its regular assessment cycle.
 On November 2013, the survey results were reviewed and uploaded on TracDat.
 LRC survey results for fall 2013 and spring 2014 (N=424) showed that 65% of the survey respondents agreed or strongly agreed with the statement "I am able to find books and e-books I need for research" and 54% of the survey respondents agreed or strongly agreed with the statement "I am able to find the journals, magazines, newspapers I need" (GCC TracDat, 2014, pg.
 39)

 Status: Closed